-35 Kings College NHS Foundation Trust v C and V [2015] EWCOP 80 at paragraph 37.
+41 Kings College NHS Foundation Trust v C and V [2015] EWCOP 80 at paragraph 37.

-36 "there is a space between an unwise decision and one which an individual does not have the mental capacity to take and ... it is important to respect that space, and to ensure that it is preserved, for it is within that space that an individual's autonomy operates": PC at paragraph 54.
+42 "[T]here is a space between an unwise decision and one which an individual does not have the mental capacity to take and ... it is important to respect that space, and to ensure that it is preserved, for it is within that space that an individual's autonomy operates": PC at paragraph 54.